-MARY LOUISE KELLY, host:
+MARY LOUISE KELLY, Host:

 It's MORNING EDITION from NPR News.
-Good morning, Im Mary Louise Kelly.
+Good morning, I'm Mary Louise Kelly.

-STEVE INSKEEP, host:
+STEVE INSKEEP, Host:

-And Im Steve Inskeep.
+And I'm Steve Inskeep.

-Not for the first time in the debt ceiling debt, Americans are left asking: What now.
+W: What now.
 Days before a deadline, Republicans expected last night to pass a plan to extend federal borrowing authority.

-NPR's Andrea Seabrook was at the Capitol through the bitter end last night and she's on the line now.
+LOUISE KELLY: NPR's Andrea Seabrook was at the Capitol through the bitter end last night and she's on the line now.
 Good morning, Andrea.'

 ANDREA SEABROOK: Good morning, Mary Louise.

-KELLY: So tell us what exactly happened last night.
+LOUISE KELLY: So tell us what exactly happened last night.

 SEABROOK: Well, we were all watching the debate.
 In fact, most of the debate was done on the bill that would do what Republicans said they wanted to do, which was raise the debt ceiling by about $900 billion, cut spending by a little more than that, and put in place a structure for doing things like mull over in both chambers a balanced budget amendment.

-And suddenly we're all sitting there watching them named post offices around the country.
+F: And suddenly we're all sitting there watching them named post offices around the country.

-KELLY: It sounds just surreal.
+LOUISE KELLY: It sounds just surreal.
 And the basic issue is they just didn't think they have enough votes to pass it.
 Will House Republican leader, John Boehner, will he try again today?

-I mean it's getting hard to trust anything that the aides are telling us right now.
+SEABROOK: I mean it's getting hard to trust anything that the aides are telling us right now.
 But John Boehner has taken the procedurals steps to be able to take up a new version today.
 It is still very unclear as to whether or not they will have the votes in a time for it to pass.

-Is it clear to you, Andrea, is it clear to anybody whether we might actually see some sort of deal starting to shape up by the close of business today?
+LOUISE KELLY: Is it clear to you, Andrea, is it clear to anybody whether we might actually see some sort of deal starting to shape up by the close of business today?

-It's a bill that's supposed to make big cuts in spending, but really that is emblematic of the problem here.
+SEABROOK: It's a bill that's supposed to make big cuts in spending, but really that is emblematic of the problem here.
 John Boehner had taken the skeleton of the deal that he thought Democrats would pass, and then put all kinds of sweeteners on it for Republicans.
 And he just never got there.
 And when the two sides can't agree on minimal increases in things like student loan grants, it seems unlikely that ultimately there's going to be anything but the barest bones of a deal - if there even is one.

-KELLY: In just a few seconds left.
+LOUISE KELLY: In just a few seconds left.
 But if there is no deal, if Congress can't get a plan together, what options does President Obama have at this point to step into the morass and try to get something done?

 SEABROOK: Well, everyone except President Obama say he has some options constitutionally for going ahead and saving this whole crisis; saving the country from the crisis.
 Though again, he hasn't said that he will take any actions unilaterally.

-KELLY: Okay.
+LOUISE KELLY: Okay.
 Thank you, Andrea.

 SEABROOK: My pleasure.

-KELLY: Thats NPR congressional correspondent Andrea Seabrook.
+LOUISE KELLY: That's NPR congressional correspondent Andrea Seabrook.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.